freeverseio/laos-smart-contracts/batch-minter/README.md

 The contract in `contracts/LaosBatchMinter.sol` simply acts as a proxy for the precompiled contracts except for the batch mint/evolve methods.
 It is to be used by:

-1. Deploying to LAOS, setting the batchMinter owner to the desired EOA address (or multisig)
+1. Deploying `batchMinter` to LAOS, setting the batchMinter owner to the desired EOA address (or multisig)
 2. Setting the owner of a created collection precompile in LAOS to the deployed batchMinter
-3. Enabling/Disabling batchMinting in the batchMinter contract
+3. Setting the batchMinter precompileAddress to point to the created collection precompile
+4. Ready to batchMint or batchEvolve

 ## Numerology